kaltura/DeveloperPortalDocs/documentation/VPaaS-API-Getting-Started/Kaltura_API_Authentication_and_Security.md

 * Expiry time – Can be set to a short period (1 second) up to 10 years.

-**NOTE:** The player must perform all Kaltura API calls before the user hits play, so setting this too short for player sessions may break the playback experience.
+**Note:** The player must perform all Kaltura API calls before the user hits play, so setting this too short for player sessions may break the playback experience.
 About 30 minutes is reasonable for just playback, or you could extend the player to re-negotiate for a session if it expires.

 * Number of API calls - E.g., no more than 5 API calls allowed on the KS.